kcjpop/kcjpop/notes/pgsql-custom-functions.md

 $$; ❺
 ```

-❶ Here we define a function named `my_func` without any argument
+❶ Here we define a function named `my_func` without any argument.

-❷ Then we tell the type of return value
+❷ Then we tell the type of return value.

 ❸ The language we're using in function body

 ❹ $$ is [_dollar-quoting_](https://www.postgresql.org/docs/14/sql-syntax-lexical.html#SQL-SYNTAX-DOLLAR-QUOTING) where we don't have to escape single- and double-quotes.
-It's used quite often when writing functions.

 ❺ Don't forget to have semicolon at the end.